cmda-minor-web/web-app-from-scratch-2122/README.md

 ## Assignment

-- Visitekaartje en teampagina
+- Visitekaartje
+- Teampagina

-- SPA: Design and build a single page web app based on a user story.
+- Single Page App: Design and build a single page web app based on a user story.

 ---